Let's be Clear Jobs in Costa Rica for…

 The laws in Costa Rica are different than they are back in your home country.
 Your foreign Will can only be validated through a recognition act called “exequatur”.
 This is a cumbersome and expensive process as it requires the following steps:

-- Obtain a judgment from the probate court in the country where the will was issued.
+- Obtain a judgement from the probate court in the country where the Will was issued.

-- Have the foreign court judgment apostilled for use in Costa Rica.
+- Have the foreign court judgement apostilled for use in Costa Rica.